MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 # Known issues with the Dynamics 365 Guides HoloLens app

-## Can't open non-English example guide
+## I can't open a non-English Example guide

-Some of our customers may have installed the Example guide that comes with Dynamics 365 Guides in an existing instance.
-Starting with the April 28, 2020 release, the Example guide is deprecated and will no longer be installed in any new instances.
+Some customers might have installed the Example guide that is included with Microsoft Dynamics 365 Guides in an existing instance.
+As of the April 28, 2020, release, the Example guide is obsolete and will no longer be installed in new instances.

-As part of this change, you won't be able to open an existing non-English Example guide.
-When attempting to open a localized Example guide, you'll be redirected back to the **Guides** list.
+As part of this change, you won't be able to open an existing non-English (localized) Example guide.
+If you try, you will be redirected to the **Guides** list.

 ## The account picker becomes unresponsive if you stay on it for more than 25 seconds during HoloLens sign-in